Male Using A Calculator At His Desk Stock Photo

 Private sources of disability income like private insurance benefits or a private pension do not affect your SSDI payment.
 Public disability income, however, may decrease the amount you receive in SSDI.
 Public forms of disability benefits such as workers’ compensation, local or state government retirement disability benefits, military disability benefits, and temporary state disability benefits could all potentially decrease your monthly SSDI payment.

 Even so, you may still qualify for multiple kinds of disability benefits depending on your state’s laws.
-Check with an disability lawyer in your area to make sure that you are receiving the correct amount of disability income.
+Check with a disability lawyer in your area to make sure that you are receiving the correct amount of disability income.
 Keep in mind that the combined total amount that you are receiving from all public sources of disability income, including SSDI, cannot exceed 80% of your average earnings prior to becoming disabled.
 If your disability income exceeds this amount, the excess will be deducted from your SSDI payment.

 Exceptions to this rule include Veterans Administration benefits or SSI, as these don’t affect your SSDI benefits.

 Lewis & Keller proudly serves citizens in the Winston-Salem and Greensboro areas of North Carolina.
-Our expert lawyers have over 150 years of legal experience combined, and we understand the particulars of the Social Security System.
-If you’ve been disabled and are in need of disability income, an experienced disability lawyer can assist you with understanding your monthly SSDI payment and how much disability income you’re entitled to.
+Our expert lawyers have over 150 years of legal experience combined, and we understand the particulars of the Social Security system.
+If you’ve been disabled and are in need of disability income, an experienced social security disability lawyer in North Carolina can assist you in understanding your monthly SSDI payment and how much disability income you’re entitled to.
+Contact us today for a free case review.